eroux/Tibetan-to-IAST/README.md

 # Tibetan-to-IAST

-Indic in Tibetan script to IAST
+Tools to convert Sanskrit (and other Indic scripts) from Tibetan script to IAST.

+## Resources

+The file `D4155.txt` is a transcription of the Sanskrit part of the Bodhisattvāvadānakalpalatā by Kṣemendra in volume 171 of the Derge Kangyur, made by [Esukhia](https://github.com/Esukhia/derge-tengyur/).